 The fact that Entrapta didn’t pick up their magical signatures, on her computer, had been a miracle.
 It was a happy coincidence she had been in a deep sleep.
 She needed rest, especially since she had an older age than many of the princesses, who were in their teens, having lived and breathed for 30 years on the planet…Preparing to attack them with her prehensile hair, Adora stunned her with a regulation stun gun which she had taken from a Horde soldier…Although she was in a daze, she could hear Pearl and Adora utter a few stern words, “Entrapta…it’s time to talk,” while the others surrounded her in a semi-circle.
 The time for reckoning was at hand

-She then serves as a major part of my story that served as the capstone of part 1 of my “An Unlikely Alliance Against Evildoers” series.
+She then serves as a major part of my friend’s story that served as the capstone of part 1 of my friend’s “An Unlikely Alliance Against Evildoers” series.
 She asked why they had stunned her, and the heroes, including Glimmer, reminded her of the “scientific experiments she had conducted which “caused the destabilization of Etheria, almost killing them in the process.”
 After Hordak’s death devastated her she opened the portal, wanting to join the ultimate Horde leader, but she relented.
 In the same story, she had a self-revelation to everyone:

 My god, you must think I am a monster.
 I can understand why you are angry at me.
 I only wanted to conduct scientific experiments, collect data, and test the boundaries of thought.
 I never wanted to hurt anyone.
 But, in the process, I blindly charged ahead, not thinking of how my actions would affect other people.
 I am sorry and I ask for your forgiveness

 With this, some, like Perfuma, wanted to forgive her, while others wanted her to “pay penance for what she had done.”
 She did this by helping them begin dehordeification, starting with the Fright Zone’s destruction (which happened thanks to her “ingenious implosion”) after her materials had been moved back to her castle in Dyrl.
 Later, she talks with Peridot and works to “ensure that the new archives would have the appropriate technology,” even though she would also have a trial.
-She also had a minor mention in my recent story with Glimmer noting she is “awaiting trial,” although I didn’t give any more details at this point.
-Undoubtedly, she will come up in some of my future stories.
+She also had a minor mention in my friend’s recent story with Glimmer noting she is “awaiting trial,” although my friend didn’t give any more details at this point.
+Undoubtedly, she will come up in some of my friend’s future stories.

 That’s all I have for today.
 Until next week!
 Comments are welcome.